-Using direct deposit payroll provides multiple benefits to employer and employee alike, which may explain why it’s been mandatory for new Government of Canada public service employees since 1992!
-As a small business or non-profit employer, taking advantage of direct deposit allows you to make life easier for your staff, while simplifying your bookkeeping process.
+Using direct deposit payroll provides multiple benefits to employers and employees alike, which may explain why it’s been mandatory for new Government of Canada public service employees since 1992!
+As a small business or non-profit employer, taking advantage of direct deposit allows you to make life easier for your staff while simplifying your bookkeeping process.

 Direct deposit payroll can benefit your organization in ways that other employee pay processes can’t.
 For example, while there’s a certain appeal to paying wages in cash – especially for very small or very new companies - it isn’t always the best business practice.